ucd-cws/calvin-network-tools/README.md

 This file should be stored in your accounts home directory be default.
 If you wish to supply a config file that is not located in your home directory, you can do so with --config [path/to/config/file] parameter.

+Again, the quick start command above will configure this file for you.

 ## Commands